 ABSTRACT.
-Social networks display homophily and clustering, and are usually sparse.
-I develop and estimate a structural model of strategic network formation with heterogeneous players and latent community structure, whose equilibrium networks are sparse and exhibit homophily and clustering.
-Each player belongs to a community unobserved by the econometrician.
-Players' payoffs vary by community and depend on the composition of direct links and common neighbors, allowing preferences to have a bias for similar people.
+I develop and estimate a structural model of network formation with heterogeneous players and latent community structure, whose equilibria exhibit levels of sparsity, homophily and clustering that match those usually observed in real-world social networks.
+Players belong to communities unobserved by the econometrician and have community-specific payoffs, allowing preferences to have a bias for similar people.
 Players meet sequentially and decide whether to form bilateral links, after receiving a random matching shock.
-The probability of meeting people in different communities is smaller than the probability of meeting people in the same community, and it decreases with the size of the network.
-The model converges to an exponential family random graph, with weak dependence among links.
-As a consequence the equilibrium networks are sparse and the sufficient statistics of the network are asymptotically normal.
-The posterior distribution of structural parameters and unobserved heterogeneity is estimated with school friendship network data from Add Health, using a Bayesian exchange algorithm.
-The estimates detect high levels of racial homophily, and heterogeneity in both costs of links and payoffs from common friends.
+The model converges to a sparse hierarchical exponential family random graph, with weakly dependent links.
+Using school friendship network data from Add Health, I estimate the posterior distribution of parameters and unobserved heterogeneity, detecting high levels of racial homophily and payoff heterogeneity across communities.
 The posterior predictions show that the model is able to replicate the homophily levels and the aggregate clustering of the observed network, in contrast with standard exponential family network models.